big-data-lab-umbc/Causality_Discovery_as_a_Service/README.md

 Before running scripts, you need to setup ssh permission for your cluster.
 Remember fill out all parameters before running scripts.

-## Data Driven Causality Discovery as a Service on Amazon Web Service (AWS) EMR Cloud via SDK
+## Data Driven Causality Discovery as a Service on Cloud via SDK
-We provide fabfile.py with run_interface.py for running causality on EMR automatically.
+We provide fabfile.py with run_interface.py for running causality on AWS automatically.

 ### Prerequirement:
 Boto